-There are three ways for us to service your device:
+There are two ways for us to service your device:

 Mail it to our store.

 If you don’t know what service you need, feel free to email us, call us, and talk to someone about your problem.
-Sometimes we’ll just have you send it in with a note without purchasing a service, if you’re unsure what you need.
+Calling is quickest although live-chat and email options are available.